f-strieg/MyoUniversalPlugin/README.md

 ## Changes to the old Plugin

 You can now use "AttachByMacAddress", which allows your application to attach your myo device from start.
 You have to change the MAC Address in ThalmicHub.cs and call "ThalmicHub.AttachByMacAddress()" in one of your scripts.
+In the demo scene this is done in the JointOrientation Start method.
 I used the Box On a Stick demo this time, which is delivered with the official Thamlic Myo Unity Plugin.
 Its also a mix with a existing Plugin which supports iOS.
 I never tested it, cause i dont own any iOS devices, perhaps someone could do this for me.

 ## Getting Started